Silver-Swan/Regression_METIS/MVP.md

 <br>

-- This was the first graph that was generate.
+- This was the first graph that I was able generate.
 This a pairplot I was able to get after finally getting the hang of web scraping.
 The plot here represents total profit, number of title releases, and lifetime gross.
 <br>

 -  The next steps would be to include more features like budget, release date, and any other features that can help with a linear regression model.
 Then create a OLS model/fit to the model.